Falun Gong: Deaths

-Organ harvesting allegations
+Forced organ harvesting allegations

 In 2006, allegations emerged that a large number of Falun Gong practitioners had been killed to supply China's organ transplant industry.
 These allegations prompted an investigation by former Canadian Secretary of State David Kilgour and human rights lawyer David Matas.

 The Kilgour-Matas report was published in July 2006, and concluded that "the government of China and its agencies in numerous parts of the country, in particular hospitals but also detention centers and 'people's courts', since 1999 have put to death a large but unknown number of Falun Gong prisoners of conscience."
 The report, which was based mainly on circumstantial evidence, called attention to the extremely short wait times for organs in China—one to two weeks for a liver compared with 32.5 months in Canada—implying it was indicative of organs being procured on demand.
 It also tracked a significant increase in the number of annual organ transplants in China beginning in 1999, corresponding with the onset of the persecution of Falun Gong.
 Despite very low levels of voluntary organ donation, China performs the second-highest number of transplants per year.
 Kilgour and Matas also presented self-accusatory material from Chinese transplant center web sites advertising the immediate availability of organs from living donors, and transcripts of interviews in which hospitals told prospective transplant recipients that they could obtain Falun Gong organs.